 A massive freight warehouse project threatens our national treasures.
 Abraham Lincoln National Cemetery, Midewin National Tallgrass Prairie, and Historic U.S. Route 66 are all at risk.
-Consequently, the 3000-acre complex would sprawl across more than nine square miles and decimate two small towns.
+Consequently, the 4,000-acre complex would sprawl across more than fifteen square miles and decimate two small towns.
 Many residential and farming communities in Will County would certainly suffer the negative impacts.

 NorthPoint's Compass project will make problems worse because it promises to bring nearly 4 million more trucks per year to this already overcrowded area.
 As a result comes added pollution and harm to the community and environment.